mhnvelu/aws-serverless-project/step-functions.md

 #### Succeed

 - Terminates the State Machine execution successfully
-- Task, Pass, Wait and Parallel - let us terminate the execution when they are complete but not the Choice state, in which case we might need to have a state that represents a successful termination for the execution.
+- Task, Pass, Wait and Parallel - Allows to terminate the execution when they are complete but not the Choice state, in which case we might need to have a state that represents a successful termination for the execution.
 This is the purpose of Succeed State
 - ```json